EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-03.md

 ## EX1 Reminder
 - Today’s code is the starting point.
-- Homework: add `GET /items` listing endpoint.
+- Homework: add `/movies` listing, `/movies/{id}` update/delete, and tests for each.
-- Suggested next steps: implement `PUT` and `DELETE`, write tests for each.
+- Suggested next steps: introduce ratings, write tests for 404 and validation paths.

 ## Troubleshooting Notes
 - If `uvicorn` cannot import `app.main`, ensure `app/__init__.py` exists.
-- If the server port is in use, stop previous runs or change to `--port 8001`.
+- If the server port is busy, stop previous runs or change to `--port 8001`.
-- For validation errors, inspect the 422 response to see details about the failing field.
+- Validation errors show detailed JSON; read them aloud when debugging.

 ## Student Success Criteria
 - Server returns 200 from `/health`.
-- Students can create and read back an item.
+- Students can create and read movies via the API.
 - Tests run green and include at least one failure case (404 or validation).

+## AI Prompt Kit (Copy/Paste)
+- “Write a FastAPI endpoint that accepts movie metadata (title/year/genre), validates fields, and returns a JSON response.”
+- “Generate pytest tests for POST `/movies` and GET `/movies/{id}` covering happy path and 404 path.”
+- “Explain how to structure FastAPI apps so core logic (movie storage) can later be swapped with SQLite.”

+## Quick Reference (External Search / ChatGPT)
+- **Google:** `FastAPI pydantic BaseModel tutorial`
+- **ChatGPT prompt:** “Explain, in three bullet points, how to organize FastAPI tests that mix pure function tests with TestClient integration checks.”